NOMA is highly promising for 5G radio access. The fundamental concept of NOMA is supporting multiple users in the power domain.

 NOMA exploits superposition coding at the transmitter and successive interference cancellation (SIC) at the receiver, thus multiplexing users in the power domain.

 The Site sends the superposed signals to two users, where User 1 has higher channel gain than User 2.
-In NOMA, the user with higher channel gain and the user with lower channel gain are usually referred to as the Strong User and the Weak User, respectively.
+In NOMA, Strong User and the Weak User are users with higher and lower channel gain, respectively.

 The Strong User first subtracts the signal of the weak user through SIC and then decodes its own signal.

-The Weak User considers the signal of the strong user as noise and detects its own signal directly.
-With worse channel gain and more interference, the weak user is assigned more power in NOMA to ensure fairness.
+The Weak User understands the signal of the strong user as noise and detects its own signal directly.
+The weak user is given more power in NOMA to guarantee fairness.

 Benefits of NOMA